dsu-igeek/astrolabe/docs/SPEC.md

 all Protected Entity types.
 In that case, the Astrolabe List Services API may return a single service, "*" (it may also list other named services as well).
 # APIs
+Astrolabe defines two different API paths currently: the RESTful API and a Kubernetes CRD based API.
+The Astrolabe client handles both APIs transparently.
+Both APIs provide the same set of operations and semantics.
+## RESTful API
+The RESTful API is provided by services which fall outside the scope of Kubernetes.
+## Kubernetes CRD API
+The Kubernetes API provides the abiity to snapshot and extract data from protected entities represented by Kubernetes Customer Resources.
+For each Protected Entity resource, Astrolabe CRDs are registered for the operations it supports.
+In order to discover the Protected Entities supported by an installation, the Astrolabe CRDs are queried.
+Operations are executed by creating the appropriate CR.
+The actual operation can be executed in different ways.
+Services/Operators which implements Astrolabe can execute the CRD.
+Out-of-band operators are also provided
 ## Control Path
 ### Astrolabe
 Repository servers
 ### Service
 #### Copy
-Copy will update or create an based on a ProtectedEntity JSON.
+Copy will update or create based on a ProtectedEntity JSON.
 The data paths must be specified in the JSON.
 There is no option to embed data on this path, for a self-contained or partially self-contained object, use the restore from zip file option in the S3 API REST API